Zafir-Akhter/Plant-disease-using-CNN/README.md

 : Support for custom datasets and retraining

 ## 📁 Dataset
-Uses the PlantVillage dataset (or your chosen dataset) containing labeled leaf images of healthy and diseased plants.
+Uses the PlantVillage dataset containing labeled leaf images of healthy and diseased plants.

 ##🛠️ Tech Stack
 : Python
-: TensorFlow / PyTorch
+: TensorFlow
 : OpenCV
-: NumPy / Pandas
+: NumPy and Pandas
 : Matplotlib (for visualization)

 ## 🚀 How to Use